lensemerc/writing/MLP/QOTD/main/Season 1/in work/Promising Cadence.md

 "Get away from me!
 I'm warning you, stand back!"
 Her horn lighted up, but despite it all, she just couldn't force herself to call magic upon this stubborn, obnoxious child.

 The filly not listened.
-She, itty bitty thing, was forcing her to keep backing away, right where her machine was creaking and cracking on top of the hut, surging with power as it kept leeching love from the denizens of the city.
-The filly wasn't looking at it, her gaze never left Prismia.
-She kept talking, quietly, insistently: "The family that took me in have their own children, I have many sisters now.
-They don't need me, you know.
-They kind of just enjoy it when I am around, I know what they talk behind my back...
-I'm not like them.
-They are afraid of you too because you're not like others, right?"
+She, miserable tiny thing, was forcing her to keep backing away, right where her machine was creaking and cracking on top of the hut, still surging with power, as it kept leeching love from the denizens of the city.
+The filly wasn't even looking at it, her gaze never left Prismia, as she kept talking quietly and insistently: "The family that took me in have their own children.
+I have many sisters now.
+They don't need me at all, you know.
+They kind of just enjoy it when I am around, but I know how they act behind my back...
+I am not like them.
+They are afraid of you because you're not like others too, right?"

 Prismia stiffened. "[i]What is she, spewing her guts now?[/i]".
-This strange eagerness to talk was just as abhorrent as unashamed sincerity, which the enchantress couldn't deny, even if she could hardly believe what she heard.
+This strange eagerness to talk was just as abhorrent as her sincerity, which the enchantress couldn't deny, even if she hardly believed what she heard.

 The girl got very close.
 "It is never too late to open your heart again," she whispered, "It is not your past that keeps it closed, only you."

 "[i]What's with that kid?...[/i]" Prismia sucked a deep breath through her teeth.
 She needed to calm down...

 "You need me much more than anyone else."
 The filly placed her little hoof on Prismia's own.
-The warm, incredible sensation from the touch oddly reminded Prismia of her mother, made her remember the time when she was a child herself.
+The warm, incredible sensation from the touch oddly reminded Prismia of her mother.

 Why did she never had kids of her own?
-No one ever looked at her like this filly, because she... that's right she decided to...
+No one ever looked at her like this filly, because she... that's right, she decided to...

 Prismia realised that she is slipping.
-She couldn't stop an avalanche of emotions that was stirring up within her.
+She couldn't stop an avalanche of emotions that was rising up within her.
 Was it overabundance of excessive love magic at fault, or the fact that her own senses were sharpened as a side-effect of ongoing manipulation of essence, but nonetheless, her heart panged with the dull old pain with which old wounds open up, of the kind that never healed proper before.

 She remembered vividly how she thought that she was [i]special[/i], and how the world decisively had shown her that she never was.
 All her bitterness, all her plans, projects and research that were never needed, never [i]required[/i]...

 This filly was old enough to be her daughter...
 No, she realised, as she remembered her own age.
 She could've been her *grand*daugther just as well...
 When she became so old and bitter?

-Girl smiled and stayed close despite Prismia's unwashed body and rugged clothes, despite the chugging infernal machine, saturated with pinkish green energy.
-She was only one among all those ingrates and imbeciles in the town, who shown her some tolerance.
-Her innocent eyes were soul-churning, burning Prismia harsher than any brand, as if drilling it into her memories.
+The girl smiled and stayed close despite Prismia's unwashed body and rugged clothes, or the chugging infernal machine, saturated with pinkish green energy.
+She was only one among all those ingrates and imbeciles in the town, who had shown her any tolerance.
+Her innocent eyes were soul-churning, burning Prismia harsher than any brand.

 And she couldn't look away.